-The three local authorities in the Marches LEP area (Herefordshire Council, Shropshire Council and Telford & Wrekin Council) agreed in 2014 for a committee to be established so that decisions could be made jointly rather than separately by each local authority.
+The three local authorities in the Marches LEP area (Herefordshire Council, Shropshire Council and Telford & Wrekin Council) agreed in 2014 for a committee to be established ensuring decisions could be made jointly rather than separately by each local authority.

 The resulting Marches Enterprise Joint Committee (MEJC) provides the highest level of decision making for the LEP.
-The MEJC provides a further level of accountability for the use of public funds, with the LEP Board making recommendations to the MEJC.
+The MEJC has overall responsibility around the use of public funds, providing a level of democratic accountability, with the LEP Board making recommendations to MEJC.

-The Board will recommend approval of plans and strategies which the LEP will adopt to govern its priorities and direction including the Strategic Economic Plan (SEP), Business Plan, Growth Deal 1, extension and 3, Marches Skills Plan, EU Structural & Investment Funds Strategy (ESIF) and major transport projects.
+The Board recommends the approval of plans and strategies which the LEP will adopt to govern its priorities and direction, including the Strategic Economic Plan (SEP), Business Plan, Growth Deal, Marches Skills Plan, EU Structural & Investment Funds Strategy (ESIF) and major transport projects.

-The MEJC will agree the allocation of funds relating to the SEP.
+The MEJC agrees the allocation of funds relating to the SEP.

-The MEJC tends to meet bi-monthly and the meetings are open to the public.
+MEJC tends to meet on bi-monthly basis, with all meetings open to the public.
 Herefordshire Council provides the secretariat for the MEJC, publicising, organising and taking minutes of the meetings.